gskielian/3D-Printing/Showcase/README.md

 View Some Examples From Our Front Desk
 ===

-Click on any of the `.stl` files above to view them via your browser.
+Click on any of the `.stl` files below to view them via your browser.

-1. (TechLab Stamp)[TechLab.stl]
+1. [TechLab Stamp]echLabStamp3.stl)